SWijnands01/PCN/docs/source/EndOfVisit.rst

 Below, there is information about the scoring

-      *Note: This is based on the information from the scoring screen.*
+      *Note: This is based on the information from the :doc:`ScoringScreen` .*

 .. image:: images/EndOfVisit_5.JPG
    :scale: 80 %

 If you want to change the scores, you can click on the blue "edit" button on the right side.
-You are then directly linked to the Scoring screen, where you can alter the scores that you filled in.
+You are then directly linked to the :doc:`ScoringScreen` , where you can alter the scores that you filled in.

 .. image:: images/EndOfVisit_6.JPG